Gotgotd/Gotgotd/README.md

 ## Hi there 👋

-I’m Gautier, currently a student at École 42 Perpignan and a former sales professional who decided to transition into programming.
+I’m Gautier, currently a student at École 42 Perpignan and a former Business Developper/Account Manager who decided to transition into programming.
 I’m now reaching the end of my studies and looking to continue this learning journey in a professional environment.

 If you're curious about the projects completed at École 42, you can explore them in the table below.
 Constructive feedback is always welcome!